ADDje/azure-csgo-server-manager/README.md

 This tool allows for servers to be deployed, monitored and managed on Azure using various templates and server configuration files.

 ## Features
-* Monitor running servers (VMs) in Azure Resource Group
+- [x] Monitor running servers (VMs) in Azure Resource Group
+- [x] Manage deployment templates and parameters
-* Deploy servers using deployment templates
+- [x] Deploy multiple servers using deployment templates
+- [x] Delete servers and their associated resources and hard drives (.vhd's)
-* Upload and change server configs
+- [x] Upload and change server configs (server.cfg)
-* View number of players connected to server
+- [] View number of players connected to server
-* Execute RCON commands on the server
+- [] Execute RCON commands on the server
-* Allow viewing of the server logs
+- [] Allow viewing of the server logs
-* Authentication for protecting against unauthorized users
+- [x] Authentication for protecting against unauthorized users

 ## Installation
 1. Download the latest release